Nicaraguan refugee Auxiliadora Martinez (photo: WND / Chelsea Schilling)

 Martinez saw a house with an open door and a man who appeared to be leaving for work.
 Without asking for permission, she ran into his house.
-The CPCs did not follow her, and with the help of a woman inside, she escaped out a back door.
+The CPCs did not follow her inside.

-She came to the United States in December to seek asylum, terrified that if she returned to Nicaragua, the Sandinistas would recognize and kill her.
+Martinez came to the United States in December to seek asylum.
+She is terrified that if she returns to Nicaragua, the Sandinistas will recognize and harm her.
 Her mother and sisters fled to Guatemala.

 Martinez was given a hearing with U.S. Citizenship and Immigration Services.
-She waited three hours to tell her story and offered several original photographs, her testimony, media reports, film footage and her campaign ID, but she said officials failed to express interest in her evidence.
+She waited three hours to tell her story.
+Martinez offered several original photographs, her testimony, media reports, film footage and her campaign ID, but she said officials failed to express interest in her evidence.

 “Honestly, it was the first time in my life that I was in the judgment seat,” she said.
 “For me, it was very hard.”

 On March 17, U.S. Citizenship and Immigration Services sent her a notice of intent to deny her request for asylum.
-The letter, signed by George S. Mihalko, director of the Los Angeles asylum office, stated that her testimony “was found not credible,” because it was “vague and incoherent” concerning her campaign activities with Montealegre.
+The letter, signed by George S. Mihalko, director of the Los Angeles asylum office, stated that her testimony “was found not credible,” because it was “vague and incoherent” concerning her activities with “Vamos con Eduardo.”

 The agency’s note included puzzling statements such as, “You were unable to provide any other reasons why Eduardo would want to harm you.”

 But Martinez said she never suggested that Montealegre would hurt her.
-She said she was concerned that Ortega and the Sandinistas would attack her.
+She said she is concerned that Ortega and the Sandinistas would attack her.